ROCm/half/README.txt

 - Support for certain C++11 single-precision mathematical functions from
   <cmath> for their half-precision counter-parts to work (optional).

+- Support for C++11's user-defined literals for half-precision literals to work (optional).

 - Support for C++11's 'std::hash' from <functional> (optional, only if hashing enabled by defining 'HALF_ENABLE_HASH').